michelangelorossi/michelangelorossi.github.io/_pages/cv.md

 Honors and Scholarships
 ======

-* FPI Grant by the Spanish Government, 2015 - 2020
+* CRESSE 2025 Award for the Best Paper Young Researchers

-* Universidad Carlos III de Madrid, Ayudas al Master, 2014 - 2015
+* Nominated for the Antitrust Writing Awards 2024

 * CRESSE and CPI 2021 Award for the Best Paper on the Digital Economy

 Others
 ======